 Updated 9 Sept 2016

 The town on the Galician coast’s Bay of Arousa, in northern Spain, is beautiful and prosperous, its yellow beaches so clean they tend to be spotless.
 Seafaring throughout its history, for many years now small fisherman’s boats sway gently in the late summer breeze alongside industrial fishing vessels, not to mention yachts and speedboats for the rich man’s leisure, down the large harbor.
 Just as typical Galician houses share the local scenery with stately homes and mansions.

-The town is A Pobra do Caramiñal, where, it has been reported, 18-year old Diana Quer and her family have been spending summers in their vacation home for the past 15 years, though their usual residence is in Madrid.
+The town is A Pobra do Caramiñal, where 18-year old Diana Quer and her family have been spending summers in their vacation home for the past 15 years, though their usual residence is in Madrid.
 This year, however, something that doesn’t seem to bode well has happened.
-At dawn on 22 August Diana disappeared after attending with friends a fiesta in a rural part of the town.
+At dawn on 22 August Diana disappeared after attending a fiesta with friends in a rural part of the town.

 Since then nothing has been heard or seen of Diana.

 The affluent Quer family isn’t a flawless family.
 (But what family is?)
-Diana’s parents were divorced 4 years ago.
+Diana’s parents have divorced four years ago.

 As far as anyone could tell, no angle to the disappearance of Diana is being ruled out.
 Be that as it may, it is widely reported that the man who was suspected of having something to do with her disappearance, on account of Diana’s WhatsApp message telling a friend that she was being followed by a man on her way home from the fiesta, has been found, interrogated and subsequently released without any charges.

 Reports say Diana actually reached home after that message was sent.